 Service Learning Coordinator – Nicolene Kuyper

-The IBCP students will attend the Wellbeing, Mindfulness and Pastoral sessions provide for all Year 12 and Year 13 students.
-In addition, the IBCP students will have dedicated advisory session for 1hour 20 minutes every two weeks.
+The IBCP students will attend the Wellbeing, Mindfulness and Pastoral sessions provided for all Year 12 and Year 13 students.
+In addition, the IBCP students will have a dedicated advisory session for 1 hour and 20 minutes every two weeks.

-All of Renaissance College’s counseling services and learning enhancement services are available to all our students.
+All of Renaissance College’s counselling services and learning enhancement services are available to all our students.

 Renaissance College has a Further Education office that fully supports our students with applications to colleges and universities.
-There is also a member of staff dedicated to careers education.
+There is also a staff member dedicated to careers education.